CYNTHIA-DAMIAN/CODEFRESH/README.md

-#This a folder comprising of the *files(HTML,CSS & JAVASCRIPT)* that i'm using to learn *Javascript* by coding my own *Role Playing Game on FreeCodeCamp*
+#This is a folder comprising of the *files(HTML,CSS & JAVASCRIPT)* that I'm using to learn *JavaScript* by coding my own *Role Playing Game on FreeCodeCamp*